archival-IIIF/server/readme.md

 ## Configuration

-### Application configuration: environment variables
+The environment variables used to configure the application:

 - `NODE_ENV`: Should be `production` in a production environment
 - `IIIF_SERVER_SERVICES`: Comma separated list of services to run on this instance:
+    - General services:
         - `web`: Sets up a **web server** and the web environment
         - `directory-watcher-changes`:  Runs a **standalone** script that watches a directory for new collections to index: when a collection has had no changes for a certain amount of time, the index is triggered
         - `directory-watcher-file-trigger`: Runs a **standalone** script that watches a directory for new collections to index: when a collection includes a trigger file, the index is triggered
         - `text-index`: Runs a **worker** that indexes texts (transcriptions, translations, etc.)
+    - Derivative services:
+        - `waveform`: Runs a **worker** that creates waveforms from audio files
+    - IISH specific services:
         - `iish-archivematica-index`: Runs a **worker** that indexes IISH DIPs from Archivematica
         - `iish-metadata`: Runs a **worker** that indexes IISH metadata (MARCXML / EAD)
         - `iish-metadata-update`: Runs a **cron job** that processes changes in the IISH metadata
         - `iish-access`: Loads a **library** that determines access to items for IISH collections
         - `iish-auth-texts`: Loads a **library** that provides authentication assistance texts of items from IISH collections
         - `iish-iiif-metadata`: Loads a **library** that provides IIIF metadata of items from IISH collections
 - `IIIF_SERVER_SECRET`: Signed cookie key
 - `IIIF_SERVER_ACCESS_TOKEN`: Access token for administrator access
 - `IIIF_SERVER_ARCHIVAL_VIEWER_PATH`: Path to the Archival Viewer